lizzy-606/pl-tmp/README.md

 ## Research background: preprint series

 1. **The Limits of BPE Tokenization in Polish: Segmentation-Flexional Forms, Grammatical Anchoring, and First-Person Stability in Inflectional Language Models**
    First submitted to SocArXiv in April 2026 · [DOI: 10.31235/osf.io/7exa6](https://doi.org/10.31235/osf.io/7exa6_v3) Mirrored on arXiv in 2026 · [arXiv:2609.17553](https://arxiv.org/abs/2609.17553)

 2. **Inflectional Paradigms as a Diagnostic Tool for Tokenizers in Morphologically Rich Languages: A Proposal for a Linguistic Benchmark**
    SocArXiv · submitted May 2026 · [DOI: 10.31235/osf.io/tqvuf](https://doi.org/10.31235/osf.io/tqvuf_v2)

-3. **Toward Morphologically-Aware Tokenization for Inflectional Languages** SocArXiv · submitted May 2026 · [DOI: 10.31235/osf.io/6sj8d](https://doi.org/10.31235/osf.io/6sj8d_v4)
+3. **Toward Morphologically-Aware Tokenization for Inflectional Languages**
+   SocArXiv · submitted May 2026 · [DOI: 10.31235/osf.io/6sj8d](https://doi.org/10.31235/osf.io/6sj8d_v4)

-4. **Beyond Task Performance: Morphological Branching as a Diagnostic Metric for Polish Inflectional Language Models** SocArXiv · submitted June 2026 · [DOI: 10.31235/osf.io/a4wd9](https://doi.org/10.31235/osf.io/a4wd9_v1)
+4. **Beyond Task Performance: Morphological Branching as a Diagnostic Metric for Polish Inflectional Language Models**
+   SocArXiv · submitted June 2026 · [DOI: 10.31235/osf.io/a4wd9](https://doi.org/10.31235/osf.io/a4wd9_v1)

-5. **Morphological Ladder as Pre-tokenization Foundation: A Structural Hypothesis for Inflectional Language Modeling** Submitted to SocArXiv, July 2026 · rejected as out of scope (SocArXiv accepts social-science research only; not a review of content) · manuscript available on request.
+5. **Morphological Ladder as Pre-tokenization Foundation: A Structural Hypothesis for Inflectional Language Modeling**
+   Submitted to SocArXiv, July 2026 · rejected as out of scope (SocArXiv accepts social-science research only; not a review of content)

 Supplementary materials, datasets, benchmark documentation, and related technical resources are available on OSF and GitHub.